 You are not, at this point, providing a lot of new information for the prospective employer if their hiring process was comprehensive.

 Guidelines for Informal Reference Checks

-My research online indicates that certain employers, especially universities and government entities, still appear to allow managers to provide responses to reference checks.
-(Policies of private employers are more rarely online.)
+Research online indicates that certain employers, especially universities and government entities, still appear to allow managers to provide responses to reference checks.
+(Policies of private employers are only rarely online.)
 Employees of companies that require employees to send formal, written reference checks to HR may also feel comfortable talking with a prospective employer informally.

-When responding to reference checks, managers may answer these questions.
+When responding to a reference check request, managers may answer these questions and heed these warnings.

-- Identify the job title, final salary, dates of employment, and major job responsibilities.
+- Identify the job title, final salary, dates of employment, and major job responsibilities of the former employee.

-- If you decide to provide any information about the employee’s performance, make sure the response is balanced.
-The employee exhibited mostly positive work performance, but you had some concerns in these areas.
+- If you decide to provide any information about the employee’s performance, make sure that your response is balanced.
+The employee exhibited mostly positive work performance in these ways, but you had some concerns in these areas.
 These areas may or may not be relevant in the new job; in any case, they are insufficient to preclude the employee’s hire.
 (Especially with a former performing employee, you want to boost the chances that they will receive a job offer.)

 Questions Never to Answer About Former Employees